 How Do Down Payments Work?

-For example, the mortgage on a $200,000 house with a 20% down payment of $40,000 would result in financing of 80% of the purchase price—$160,000.
+Different loan categories have different down payment requirements, and requirements may vary among lenders issuing loans of a given type.
+For example, the mortgage on a $400,000 house with a required 10% down payment of $40,000 would result in financing of 90% of the purchase price—$360,000.

 What Is a Typical Down Payment on a House?

 Mortgage lenders have a lot of freedom (within legal limits) to set down payment requirements, eligibility criteria, interest rates and fees on the loans they issue.
 Several general practices nearly universal among U.S. home lenders, however:

 - When lenders issue mortgages with down payments of less than 20%, nearly all require borrowers to buy private mortgage insurance (PMI) on the loans.
 Because loans of more than 80% of a home's purchase price are considered risky, lenders require PMI to guard against losing money in case a borrower defaults and they must seize and resell the property.
 PMI premiums increase monthly mortgage payments, but you can have them removed after you've paid 20% of the principal on your loan.
 Making a mortgage down payment of 20% of your home price (or as close to it as you can manage) can minimize your PMI costs.